-Having worked at Black & Decker for a year, and winning the Young Engineer for Britain at age 19, McGovern was well-placed to deliver a short talk to the assembly of Year 12 students from within the Sheffield area.
+Having worked at Black & Decker for a year, and winning the Young Engineer for Britain award at age 19, McGovern was well-placed to deliver a short talk to the assembly of Year 12 students from the Sheffield area on the role of women engineers.

 “There are loads of really cool jobs in engineering that you might not know anything about.
 It’s not all mucky plants and hard hats, these days most are doing things on Macs,” she told the crowd of prospective young engineers.